nebraska-silicon-lab/thermal-box/README.md

           - Using the drop down box, select port attributed to Power Supply 1 (PS1).
           - Click Open.
           - Set Voltage and Current using the V and I sets on the far left of the interface.
                     - Input desired values in volts and ohms respectively.
+                              - Starting values for Power Supply 1: 1.23 A @ 44 V
                     - Click Set V/I Limit
                     - Click Enable Output to turn on PS1.